leewtai/leewtai.github.io/courses/stat_computing/lectures/learning_python_intro.md

   python hello.py
   </pre></td>
   <td>
-  Your files and programs are located at different "paths" on your computer.
+  Your files and programs are located on different "paths/folders" on your computer.
   Modern computer interfaces abstract this concept away which can confuse beginning programmers.
   </td>